bueler/sia-fve/README.md

 layer-conserve
 ==============

-manuscript on mass-conserving layer models with a constraint on the conserved variable
+Project on mass-conserving layer models with a constraint on the conserved variable.